 Volume of studies

-Future directions of knowledge, technology, money and sustainable geoeconomics
+AGE OF EURASIA - Future directions of knowledge, technology, money and sustainable geoeconomics

 On the occasion of the Budapest Eurasia Forum 2021, the Magyar Nemzeti Bank (MNB), the central bank of Hungary published a unique volume of studies titled “Age of Eurasia – Future directions of knowledge, technology, money and sustainable geoeconomics”, which benefits from the strong international partnerships of the central bank, involving 32 authors from 7 countries (China, Hungary, Republic of Korea, Russia, Singapore, United States, Norway).
 All of the 19 studies discuss hot topics of our age, i.e. the age of Eurasia, presented in 6 chapters (geopolitics, multilateral cooperation, economy, finance, technology and infrastructure, as well as education).
 The various studies about multilateral cooperation formats, green transition, smart cities and the future of money etc. reveal many fields which offer promising opportunities to strengthen long-term sustainable development and mutually beneficial partnerships across Eurasia.